jdsandifer/blog/blog/2018-09-24/index.md

 category: "Audio"
 ---

-To set up this blog, I wanted a test post to see how things would look so I grabbed a resource page I created a while ago that needed some re-styling.
+To get this blog started, I wanted a test post to see how things would look so I grabbed a resource page I created a while ago that needed some re-styling.

 I originally created it without any styles applied - very web 1.0 - in order to get it done.
-(Thinking about how I wanted it to look was keeping me from getting started on the content so I just skipped that to get the ball rolling.)
+(Thinking about how I wanted it to look was keeping me from getting started so I just skipped that.)
 Now that I'm starting this blog, I thought it would be a good test post.
-It would get some style and no one reads the first blog post anyway, right?
+It would get finally get some styling and I wouldn't have to worry about writing a post while I was figuring out the look of the blog.

-Without further ado, the resources page I created for sound technicians at my church:
+So here it is, a resources page I created for sound technicians and musicians:

 # Useful Sound Technician Resources
 Please excuse the barebones nature of this page - done is better than perfect, right?
-(Ed: Not barebones anymore!)
+[Update: Not barebones anymore!]

 ## How to Use a Microphone (And More)
 If you stumbled upon this page and aren't a sound technician, but interact with sound equipment in one way or another, then these links might be for you.
 (Also useful for sound techs when you need to explain a concept to a speaker or musician.)